MailTape/MailTape-v1/_posts/2017-09-03-limperatrice.md

 ## Steve Monite - Only You (Frankie Francis Disco Jam edit)
 _M_: **"** 30 years ago, Nigerian funk should have rules dancefloors all around the world.
 Steve Monite and Bibi Mascel should have be next to the king of pop.
 Out in 1984, _"Only you"_ is an timeless diamond that Frankie Francis (sofrito) has polished without loosing it devastating groove.**"**

 <p id="outroduction">That's all for today.
-Thanks for listening and much love and thanks to L'impératrice and microqlima records  </p>
+Thanks for listening and much love and thanks to L'Impératrice for her selection and microqlima records for our historic partnership !
+Thanks to Celestin for the illustration and Daisy for her prose !
+See you next week folks. </p>